-Finding a skincare routine that works for me has been a bit of a process.
-I've experienced pretty much everything over the years (often as a result of doing all the wrong things): oily skin, blackheads, acne, dry skin, sensitive skin.
+Finding a skincare routine for clear skin that works for me has been a bit of a process.
+I’ve experienced pretty much everything over the years (often as a result of doing all the wrong things): oily skin, blackheads, acne, dry skin, sensitive skin.

 Just had another set of extractions and a gentle lactic acid peel at @clinicalase to get ready for the long weekend!
 There's no down-time and it makes your skin fresh and dewy ✔️ For those who have been asking, I've also just put up a post on my blog about my skin history (which included acne) and my current skincare routine.
 Head over if you feel like a read! <Link in my bio>